 - didn’t know the policy was optional

 We expect you to have made it clear to your customer that the PPI policy was optional – and to have got their consent before adding PPI to a loan or credit card.
-We’ll look at whether you said, or used language that made it clear to a customer that:
+We’ll look at whether you used language that made it clear to a customer that:

 - the policy was optional